Fukaya A_\infty-structures associated to Lefschetz fibrations. III: Symplectic cohomology

 \subsection{Comparing the two versions of Floer cohomology}

 We will now address the relation between symplectic cohomology and the Floer cohomology groups from Section \ref{sec:floer}.
 To begin with, we remain in the situation from Setup \ref{th:sh-setup}, but consider a wider class of Hamiltonian functions.
-Namely, we replace the second part of \eqref{eq:the-ak} with the weaker condition that
+Namely, we replace the second part of \eqref{eq:the-ak} with the more general requirement that

 Given such $(a_j)$, we use time-dependent Hamiltonians as in Setup \ref{th:strange-h}, and consider the associated Floer cohomology groups.
 As before, there are continuation maps between two such groups, assuming that $a_j^- \geq a_j^+$ for all $j$.